scriptype/Makefile-for-the-Front-End/readme.md

 I'm using Make to manage ops-side of my front-end projects because it's simple.
-In Gulp, Grunt or Webpack or any other tool, you have to comprehend the complexity of programmatic usage and learn to use how some 3rd party abstraction works.
+In Gulp, Grunt or Webpack or any other tool, you have to comprehend the complexity of programmatic usage and learn how some 3rd party abstractions work.

 When, instead, Make is used for the same tasks, it's much easier for anyone to contribute, fix or make any kind of change on the build script (at least for me).